Have questions about Pluralsight before you make a decision?

 We offer tax exemptions for some group plans.
 Please contact your dedicated sales rep or firstname.lastname@example.org to find out if you qualify for tax exemptions.

-You must be a plan administrator to cancel a group plan.
+You must be a Pluralsight Skills plan administrator to cancel a business plan.

-To cancel your group plan, please reach out directly to your plan's dedicated sales rep, or send us an email us at firstname.lastname@example.org directly from the email address on your Pluralsight account.
+To cancel your business plan, please reach out directly to your plan's dedicated sales rep, or email us using the link below directly from the email address on your Pluralsight account.

 For example, if you have 5 people on your team, you’ll need 5 licenses.
 Plan administrators do not need a license to manage their team, but if the plan admin doesn’t have a license, they can’t watch content.